-If you envisage yourself using your amp solely with headphones at unsociable hours then the Vox G2AC30 could be a sound investment.
+If you envisage using your amp solely with headphones at unsociable hours, the Vox G2AC30 could be a sound investment.
 Instead of having a beautiful amp gathering dust in the corner, you have one of the most compact solutions on the market in the form of a headphone amplifier.

-The G2 series has had a circuitry overhaul, to improve the signal reproduction and amplification, it is still all-analog pathways.
-The TRS connection has had a rework, the foldable mechanism can turn 180 degrees giving it better access to sunken connections and making it more widely compatible with different guitar models.
+The G2 series has had a circuitry overhaul to improve the signal reproduction and amplification, it’s still all-analog pathways.
+The TRS connection has had a rework.
+The foldable mechanism can turn 180 degrees, giving it better access to sunken connections and making it more widely compatible with different guitar models.

-This tiny but mighty headphone amplifier is equipped with a volume, tone, and gain dial, there is also an effects button that allows you to cycle through 9 effects settings, 3 chorus settings, 3 reverbs, and 3 delays.
-There is a built-in mini-jack auxiliary input so you can listen to a track and practice along.
+This tiny but mighty headphone amplifier is equipped with a volume, tone, and gain dial.
+There’s also an effects button that allows you to cycle through 9 effects settings: 3 chorus settings, 3 reverbs, and 3 delays.
+There is a built-in mini-jack auxiliary input, so you can listen to a track and practice along.

-The sound is great, the AC30 has no overdrive but Vox makes multiple variations.
-One with low-end frequency attenuation for bass along with 5 different guitar tone packages comprising of; Blues, lead, clean, classic rock, and metal.
+The sound is great.
+The AC30 has no overdrive, but Vox makes multiple variations, one with low-end frequency attenuation for bass and five different guitar tone packages for blues, lead, clean, classic rock, and metal.

-Our verdict: The entire Vox G2 series provides a palm-sized personal amp for silent practice.
+Verdict: The entire Vox G2 series provides a palm-sized personal amp for silent practice.
 The Vox AP2AC Amplug G2 AC30 is packed with reverb, delay, and chorus effects and a tone dial that goes from mellow to bright.
-The connector has a folding, rotating mechanism to help it plug into hard to reach outputs and it is incredibly well-manufactured.
+The connector has a folding, rotating mechanism to help it plug into hard-to-reach outputs, and it is incredibly well-manufactured.

 - Beginners amp

 - Sturdy -build